 Mindo Lago is a small paradise.
 This tropical hotel has a year-round natural swimming pool and small boats on which you can navigate through the water.
 The bamboo houses give a unique atmosphere and it has a perfect location to spot animals.
 Prices start $73, a steal for a location and hotel like this!

 Extra tips for visiting Mindo

-The busses and transport in Ecuador can be quite a hassle.
-Therefore, it’s recommended booking the tickets in advance to prevent full busses, or by booking a tour at a tour operator.
+– The buses and transport in Ecuador can be quite a hassle.
+Therefore, it’s recommended booking the tickets in advance to avoid full buses, or by booking a tour at a tour operator.

 PIN FOR LATER!

-If you have any other prepositions for this One day in Mindo Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One day in Mindo Itinerary feel free to share it in the comments below!